rrhg/rrhg.github.io/django/database_trees_with_mtttp.md

 ### Why in misago when querying `MyMPttModel.objects.filter(level=0, special_role=specialrole)` we always get the same node ?
 Because Misago does not assign the Meta class property `order_insertion_by`.
-The first MyMPttModel created (for that special role like `private`, will always be level=0.
+The first MyMPttModel created (for that special role like `private`) will always be level=0.

 ### When getting categories, in adition to have id of top level(o) node, we also need the type :